 Phone: 440-835-6348 and 440-835-6313

 The Westlake City School District Transportation Department provides daily transportation to 7 Westlake public schools, 11 special needs schools/locations, and 15 non-public schools.
-These schools are serviced by 63 school buses and 8 vans.
-In the 2011-2012 school year, our vehicles traveled 639,720 miles on routes.
-In addition, we provided field trips that equaled 30,809 miles.
+These schools are serviced by 53 school buses and 8 vans.
+This school year (2013-2014), our vehicles travel 3,141 miles per day on routes.
+We also transport 1727 students daily.

 Our Department office staff includes Dispatcher Dee Faragher, Data Processor Deidra Delzeith, Secretary to Transportation Director Julie Mikoy and Director Gavin Berwald.
-Our mechanics – Ed Karohl, Paul Klein, Dave Naymik and Dale Mitchell - service all transportation vehicles, with an additional 7 maintenance trucks that the District owns.
+Our mechanics – Dave Naymik and Dale Mitchell - service all transportation vehicles, with an additional 7 maintenance trucks that the District owns.

 INFORMATION REGARDING THE CLOSING OF WESTLAKE CITY SCHOOLS